Pylons/pyramid/docs/narr/hooks.rst

 globals dictionary, a :exc:`KeyError` is raised.
 This limitation is enforced because event subscribers do not possess any relative ordering.
-The set of keys added to the renderer globals dictionary by all :class:`pyramid.interfaces.IBeforeRender` subscribers and renderer globals factories must be unique.
+The set of keys added to the renderer globals dictionary by all :class:`pyramid.events.BeforeRender` subscribers and renderer globals factories must be unique.

-See the API documentation for the event interface :class:`pyramid.interfaces.IBeforeRender`.
+See the API documentation for the :class:`pyramid.events.BeforeRender` event interface at :class:`pyramid.interfaces.IBeforeRender`.

 Another mechanism which allows event subscribers more control when adding renderer global values exists in :ref:`adding_renderer_globals`.